 Here’s an introduction to the benefits of L-theanine and how it positively influences the brain.
 Plus: need-to-know info on safety and dosage.

 What is L-theanine?

 L-theanine (or theanine for short) is an amino acid with impressive benefits for mood and cognition.
 It’s found in green and black tea leaves, as well as some types of mushrooms.
 But chances are you’re probably not getting much of the amino acid in your diet naturally, which is why it’s also found in supplements in more concentrated forms.
 L-theanine is a star ingredient in supplements for stress since it promotes calmness and relaxation.

 Numerous studies have investigated how L-theanine influences brain activity.

-During stressful events, mood-regulating brain transmitters like GABA, can become depleted.
+During stressful events, mood-regulating brain transmitters like GABA can become depleted.
 L-theanine works to boost their levels back to a healthy range.
 In addition, theanine can increase other “feel-good” transmitters like dopamine and serotonin.

 On the other hand, L-theanine lowers levels of excitatory transmitters that can amplify feelings of stress.
-For example, L-theanine can prevent excess build-up of glutamate, a brain chemical linked to age-related cognitive disorders that can disturb the body’s stress response.
+For example, L-theanine can prevent excess build-up of glutamate, a brain chemical linked to age-related cognitive disorders that can disrupt the body’s stress response.